2010 Korean Grand Prix: Race

-Alonso opened a gap of fourteen seconds to Hamilton, who was suffering from wear on his tyres, as the drivers struggled for grip and crossed the finish line on lap fifty-five; it was Alonso's fifth victory of the season in a time of 2'48:20.810, at an average speed of 68.349 mph.
+Alonso opened a gap of 14 seconds to Hamilton, who was suffering from wear on his tyres, as the drivers struggled for grip and crossed the finish line on lap 55; it was Alonso's fifth victory of the season in a time of 2'48:20.810, at an average speed of 68.349 mph.
 Hamilton finished in second place, 14.9 seconds behind, ahead of Massa in third.
 Schumacher, who explored the best places on the circuit for grip, equalled his best result of the season at the races in Spain and Turkey in fourth.
-He was followed by Kubica in fifth, Liuzzi in sixth, Barrichello in seventh, Kobayashi eighth, Heidfeld ninth and Hülkenberg passed Alguersuari on the final lap to round out the points-scoring positions in tenth.
-Button was the last driver on the lead lap, with Kovalainen in thirteenth.
-Hispania teammates Senna and Yamamoto were the last of the classified finishers in fourteenth and fifteenth, which was the team's best race finish of the season.
+He was followed by Kubica, Liuzzi, Barrichello, Kobayashi and Heidfeld in positions five to nine.
+Hülkenberg passed Alguersuari on the final lap to complete the points-paying positions in tenth.
+Button was the last driver on the lead lap, with Kovalainen in 13th Hispania teammates Senna and Yamamoto were the last of the classified finishers in 14th and 15th, which was the team's best race finish of the season.